WHEN WE GOT THE WRONG ROAD

 4. DON’T TAKE MATTERS ON YOUR HAND; TAKE GOD’S (2 SAM.
 17:23; 16: 5-12)

-11 And David said to Abishai, and to all his servants, Behold, my son, which came forth of my bowels, seeketh my life: how much more now may this Benjamite do it? let him alone, and let him curse; for the Lord hath bidden him.
+10 And the king said, What have I to do with you, ye sons of Zeruiah? so let him curse, because the Lord hath said unto him, Curse David.
+Who shall then say, Wherefore hast thou done so?
+11 And David said to Abishai, and to all his servants, Behold, my son, which came forth of my bowels, seeketh my life: how much more now may this Benjamite do it? let him alone, and let him curse; for the Lord hath bidden him12 It may be that the Lord will look on mine affliction, and that the Lord will requite me good for his cursing this day.

 To me, one of the most amazing parts of this story is what it says happened next.
 II Samuel 17:23 says, “And when Ahithophel saw that his counsel was not followed, he saddled his ass, and arose, and gat him home to his house, to his city, and put his household in order, and hanged himself, and died, and was buried in the sepulcher of his father.